 Though the mechanism needed for health officials to administer an unapproved vaccine in the United States is “very elaborate,” it would be justified in this case, he said.
 “If I were around the table with the board of trustees, I would be gently encouraging them to do this.”

-Princeton's first reported case developed in a student who had returned to the campus after spring recess in March, according to the state health department.
-Two months later, after six students and one visitor had contracted the disease, an outbreak was declared.
+Princeton’s first reported case developed in a student who had returned to the campus after spring recess in March, according to the state health department.
+Two months later, after several other students and one visitor had contracted the disease, an outbreak was declared.
 All have recovered except for the last case, a male student who remains hospitalized after being diagnosed on November 8.